How does COVID-19 effect therapy? (Updated 03/03/2022)

 PLEASE, if you are sick, call me and leave a voicemail that you are cancelling.
 It would be safer for both of us to reschedule.
 If you have cold symptoms (ie, coughing, sneezing, fever, runny nose, etc), please let me know so we can reschedule you.

 I do provide Kleenex for clients.
 If you feel the urge to sneeze or cough, please use a Kleenex and sneeze or cough into the Kleenex and turn away from others.
-Then, please go straight to the restroom and wash your hands.
+Then, please wash your hands.
 If you have any questions, please call my office at 706-955-0230.
 If you would like to schedule an appointment you can all call or schedule online.

 Brandon Coussens, LMFT

 - Address3540 Wheeler Rd., Ste.
 110

 - Individual Counseling